bitwarden/helm-charts/CONTRIBUTING.md

 Merging a labeled pull request into `main` releases the affected chart automatically.
 The version is computed and written in this repository; the `deploy` repository has write access to commit it to `main`.

 On merge, `cd.yml` reads the `version:*` label and determines which chart changed from the file paths.
-It computes the next version and writes it into that chart's `Chart.yaml`, then hands the change to `deploy`, which commits it to `main`. chart-releaser then publishes that commit as a release.
+It computes the next version and writes it into that chart's `Chart.yaml`, then hands the change to `deploy`, which commits it to `main`.
+That commit rebuilds the chart, and once the build succeeds, `release.yml` triggers `deploy`'s `release-helm-charts` workflow (chart-releaser), which publishes the release.

 A `version:skip` label, or a pull request that touches no chart files, produces no release.
 A pull request that touches both charts bumps each at the label's type.